CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

 Duration: 80 minutes

 In this exercise, you are going to set up the local infrastructure using dotnet.
 There are three parts of the application you will be working with: carts, products, and UI.
-You will deploy the infrastructure to cloud using GitHub Actions. you will also build automation in GitHub for updating and republishing our workflows when the code changes.
+You will deploy the infrastructure to cloud using GitHub Actions.
+You will also build automation in GitHub for updating and republishing our workflows when the code changes.

 ### Task 1: Access the lab files